hayes/pothos/docs/guide/writing-plugins.md

 ## The type system

-GiraphQL has 2 main pieces to it's type system:
+Pothos has 2 main pieces to it's type system:

-1. `GiraphQLSchemaTypes`: A global namespace for shared types
+1. `PothosSchemaTypes`: A global namespace for shared types
 2. `SchemaTypes`: A collection of types passed around through Generics specific to each instance of

    `SchemaBuilder`

-### `GiraphQLSchemaTypes`
+### `PothosSchemaTypes`

-The `GiraphQLSchemaTypes` contains interfaces for all the various options objects used throughout the API, along with some other types that plugins may want to extend.
+The `PothosSchemaTypes` contains interfaces for all the various options objects used throughout the API, along with some other types that plugins may want to extend.
 Each of the interfaces can be extended by a plugin to add new options.
 Each interface takes a number of relevant generic parameters that can be used to make the options more useful.
 For example, the interface for field options will be passed the the shape of the parent, the expected return type, and any arguments.